GSMA-CPAS/BWRP/atomic_setup/README.md

    | CFG_MYSQL_SERVER_PORT | 3306 | Mysql port. |
    | CFG_BLOCKCHAIN_ADAPTER_PORT | 8081 | The blockchain adapter port. |

+2. Register your host_name.domain in DNS to point to pubilc IP address.

-2. Execute "./setup.sh" and follow the instructions
+3. Execute "./setup.sh" and follow the instructions

    NOTE:- You will be asked for Username and Password.
 Request channel administrator to provide the same.
 These credentials are required to get Certificates signed by CERT_SIGNER_URL authority

-3. After successful executiong of the script, Email deployment/pvc/ca/${ORG}.json to the channel admin
+4. After successful executiong of the script, Email deployment/pvc/ca/${ORG}.json to the channel admin
-4. Wait for inclusion to the channel (email from admin)
+5. Wait for inclusion to the channel (email from admin)
-5. (optional) If you are on aws, edit and run "scripts/aws_fix_eip_alloc.sh" in order to fix the EIP allocation on AWS
+6. (optional) If you are on aws, edit and run "scripts/aws_fix_eip_alloc.sh" in order to fix the EIP allocation on AWS
-6. Execute "scripts/join_channel.sh mychannel" command, you should get a sucess message and the list of joined channels should include mychannel
+7. Execute "scripts/join_channel.sh mychannel" command, you should get a sucess message and the list of joined channels should include mychannel
-7. Deploy the chaincodes via scripts/deploy_hybrid_chaincode.sh
+8. Deploy the chaincodes via scripts/deploy_hybrid_chaincode.sh
-8. Play around with scripts/remote_cli.sh peer channel list etc
+9. Play around with scripts/remote_cli.sh peer channel list etc

 ## Pods
 There are various pods deployed that are needed during operation.